Will Jamieson

 Theatrical career in South Africa

 In 1950 he produced Twelfth Night for Pemads, the first post-war Shakespearean production in Port Elizabeth.
 The play was staged in the City Hall from October 18 - 21.
-Although it received only lukewarm reviews it was looked back upon bt those who participated as a wonderful milestone.
+Although it received only lukewarm reviews it was looked back upon by those who participated as a wonderful milestone.

-He was for many years very closely involved with PEMADS and the Little Theatre in Port Elizabeth, and the Port Elizabeth Shakespearian Festival; and later became one of the founding members of the Mannville Open Air Theatre in St Georges Park in Port Elizabeth.
+He was for many years very closely involved with PEMADS and the Little Theatre in Port Elizabeth, and the Port Elizabeth Shakespearian Festival; and later became one of the founding members of the Mannville Open Air Theatre in St George's Park in Port Elizabeth.

 Also did work for many other companies in the country over the years, including productions by Maynardville, Gwen ffrangçon-Davies, Brian Brooke; the Munro-Inglis Company and NTO.
-He was involved with Brian Brooke around the late 1940’s / early 1950’s, before he established the Brooke Theatre in Jhb in 1955.
+He was involved with Brian Brooke around the late 1940’s / early 1950’s, before he established the Brooke Theatre in Johannesburg in 1955.

 As an actor